 Opportunities for learning and development must grow as your students grow.
 While student capabilities and understandings expand, it is vital lessons address their particular stage of development.
-A sequential approach to your outdoor education programming provides progressive learning, responsive experiences and create clear pathways for student growth and success.
+A sequential approach to your outdoor education programming provides progressive learning, responsive experiences and creates clear pathways for student growth and success.

 PREPARE YOUR STUDENTS FOR LIFE BEYOND THE CLASSROOM

 While our wide range of programs operate effectively as standalone experiences; they truly come into their own when implemented as part of a sequential program.